Ashton Kutcher and Mila Kunis hilariously respond to the bathing controversy they started

 Mila Kunis admits it was ‘selfish’ to deny Ashton Kutcher his trip to space

 The video comes after a month-long of opinions and debates about whether it‘s necessary to bathe yourself and your kids every day.
-Last week Gyllenhaal told Vanity Fair, “More and more I find bathing to be less necessary, at times.”
+Last week Gyllenhaal told Vanity Fair,“More and more I find bathing to be less necessary, at times.”
 “I do believe because Elvis Costello is wonderful, that good manners and bad breath get you nowhere.
 So I do [brush my teeth],” he added.
 Cardi B weighed in on the controversy on Wednesday tweeting “Wassup with people saying they don’t shower?
 It’s giving itchy.”

 Wassup with people saying they don’t shower ? 🤨 It’s giving itchy.— iamcardib (@iamcardib) August 10, 2021